blackberry/Falco-bypasses/README.md

 [pid 16670] execve("/usr/bin/id", ["id"], ["PWD=/home/g00fb4ll"]) = 0
 [pid 16670] +++ exited with 0 +++
 ```
 We can see from the line `execve("/usr/bin/sudo"...` that all the rule conditions are met (in fact, if we run `sudoedit -A -s ...` manually the rule triggers as expected).
 Digging deeper we see the discrepancy between the execve pathname and _argv[0]_.
 This only works because on the ubuntu base images _sudoedit_ is in fact a symlink to _sudo_.
 While _proc.name_ is parsed from the execve pathname (as per documentation[^5]: "the name (excluding the path) of the executable generating the event"), the rule censors _sudoedit_ process name.
-This discrepancy results in the rule not triggering with underlying problem being the rule not considering the censored process name being a symlink.
+This discrepancy results in the rule not triggering with the underlying problem being the rule not considering the censored process name being a symlink.
 I recommend changing the rule to capture two possible process names and audit other rules that use symlinks in _proc.name_ conditions.

 ### <a name="naming"></a>Bypass rules via executable naming